 Following on from my obsession with bitter oranges due to their incredible tart and bitter sherberty taste, after making bitter orange curd, I decided to make and ice cream with them.
 I made this last year and it is so easy and so incredibly delicious, like sherbert made into ice cream.

-I follow Nigella Lawson’s recipe which is featured in her Nigella Bites book but with a few minor modifications.
 The best thing about this recipe is that there is no churning involved but it is sweet, tart and a little bitter as you would expect.
 I suppose the same specs could be used with lemon, but for the bitterness maybe some grapefruit would work well.
 However bitter oranges have a fragrance about them that can be difficult to recreate.
 In any case if you can get your hands on Seville oranges this ice cream is a must.

 - 750g (about 4) Seville (bitter) oranges